Mitch Epstein: Vietnam: A Book of Changes.

+The City

-Having lived and traveled beyond the United States for over a decade, Epstein began to spend more time in his adopted home of New York City.
+Having lived and traveled beyond the United States for over a decade, Epstein began to spend more time in New York City.
 His 1999 series The City investigated the relationship between public and private life in New York.
 Reviewing The City exhibition at Sikkema Jenkins in New York, Vince Aletti wrote that the pictures "[are] as assured as they are ambitious."